 If a question is asked in a different format, the student who is relying on memorization may be unsure if their fact fits or not.
 Conversely, finding deeper meaning in the whys leads to a deeper understanding of the concept.
 This allows a student to answer test questions, in any format, with confidence because the information has real meaning.
 Focus on the whys, not the what’s.

-Here are some ways students gain deeper meaning in the material they are studying from.
+Here are some ways students gain deeper meaning in the materials and lessons they are studying from.

 Students will be more motivated if there is an answer to “why am I learning this?”
 Helping them see the deeper meaning and providing connections to how the material they are learning is relevant outside the classroom will foster that motivation.
 Motivated students are more confident, and as that confidence grows, they are better able to see connections on their own.
 In all, this leads to an independent student who will be successful in their academic career.